algorithm-helper/algorithm-helper/content/categories/algorithms/graphs/weighted-graph.md

     }

     /**
-     * Returns the reversed graph, that is, for each edge (u, v) in this DirectedGraph, we
+     * Returns the reversed graph, that is, for each edge (u, v) in this DirectedWeightedGraph, we
      * add edge (v, u) in the reverse graph.
      *
      * @return the reversed graph